mwijnands/PluploadMvc/README.md

 </system.webServer>
 ```

 This `HttpHandler` can be used to handle file uploads from [Plupload](http://plupload.com).
-To be able to retrieve the uploaded files later, **you need to pass the HttpHandler a reference in the form of a Guid** (this will soon be a string in v0.3.0 for more flexibility).
+To be able to retrieve the uploaded files later, **you need to pass the HttpHandler a reference in the form of a String (I would recommend a Guid)**.
 So in javascript, the url option passed to the plupload.Uploader constructor should be something like this:

 ```c#
 var uploader = new plupload.Uploader({